 In 1931, Fred met Monica Heaney while she was a student at Arizona State Teachers College, now Northern Arizona University.
 Fred and Monica were married after her graduation.
 Later that year, Fred started Fred Nackard Wholesale Liquor Company out of their home while Monica worked as a teacher.
 The proceeds from the sale of Monica's car financed the purchase of the first Nackard Liquor delivery truck.

-Fred saw the opportunities emerging in the soft drink business, and in 1936, he started the Dr. Pepper Bottling Company, selling Dr. Pepper and Nesbitt’s Orange from a warehouse on the corner of Cottage and San Francisco Streets.
+Fred saw the opportunities emerging in the soft drink business, and in 1936, he started the Dr. Pepper Bottling Company, selling Dr. Pepper and Nesbitt’s Orange from a warehouse on Cottage Street near the intersection with San Francisco Street.

 In 1943, Fred was drafted into the United States Army during the height of World War II.
 When he notified the Dr. Pepper Company that his wife, Monica, and his sister-in-law, Bessie, would be taking over operations, the Dr. Pepper Company refused, insisting instead that they would send a man to run the business.
 Fred did not agree to this and in 1943, he parted ways with Dr. Pepper when he signed the Pepsi franchise from boot camp in Fort Lewis, Washington.
 After spending two years as a drill sergeant while still stationed at Fort Lewis, Fred was honorably discharged from the army in 1945.
 He came home to Flagstaff and immediately began working to grow his fledgling company.
 He added bottling lines for soft drinks and signed an agreement with The Schlitz Brewing Company -- bringing Fred Nackard into the beer business.
 By 1950, Fred had signed with Gallo wine and was distributing wine as well.